The Hippy Site

 "That's a real shame," Teri said matter-of-factly of the bag lady's circumstances.
 "Let's blow this joint."

 Out on the street, they walked around the lady who was squatting over the sidewalk.
 She didn't acknowledge them, nor them her, and none of them could have guessed her fate that night.
-The next day, buried on page 16 of the Times, was a headline that summed up the extent of her existence: TRANSIENT STABBED TO DEATH.
+The next day, buried in the back of the Times, was a headline that summed up the extent of her existence: TRANSIENT STABBED, LEFT FOR DEAD.
 On the local airwaves, she didn't even merit mentioning.

 Teri laid his head in Kyle's lap, as Kyle drove.
 Judging by the tighness of his jeans, Kyle didn't mind.

-Pulling up in front of the Belmont Arms, Kyle told Teri he was home.
+Pulling up in front of the Belmont Arms, Kyle informed Teri he was home.

 Teri sat up.
 "Can you come in for a minute?"

 Inside, Teri apologized for the mess, blaming the clutter on his roommate.

 "Where is he?"
 Kyle asked, glancing at the clock on the studio floor.
 It read 2:04.

 "Eddie?
 At work.
 He'll be gone all night.
 He works at some pretentious restaurant in Belltown.
 He's the chef, so he says.
 I think he's probably just the janitor."